The Best Low Maintenance Garden Ideas on a Budget

 Whether it's basil, parsley, or cilantro, these flavor-packed plants are a beginner's best friend.
 Pop herb seedlings into sun-soaked, well-drained soil, and keep them watered.
 When it's time to cook, pluck the herbs for a burst of fresh flavor that'll keep your dishes singing all season!

-Reuse Old Corks for Planting
+Reusing Old Corks for Planting is Both Budget-Friendly and Eco-Friendly

 What you need: Bamboo skewers/toothpicks, permanent marker, knife